fsaltunyuva/fsaltunyuva.github.io/_posts/2025-10-12-Ray-Tracing-Adventure.md

 # Outputs:

-Other than having some issues in chinese_dragon and some changes in rt_raven, my ray tracer worked perfectly for all other scenes.
+Other than having some issues in chinese_dragon, tonRoosendaal_smooth (scary output) and some changes in rt_raven, my ray tracer worked perfectly for all other scenes.

 ---